rosedu/rosedu-people/CONTRIBUTING.md

 These guidelines are here to help people collaborate, learn and contribute to a great Open Source Software project!

+## Submitting a bug
+If you submit a bug please add a screenshot or description of the __effect__.
+Github knows to upload pictures from clipboard :).
+If you know the steps of __reproducing__ the bug please share them.

 ## Creating an issue

 An issue must be specified so everyone who reads it and knows how People looks like knows __what__ must be done and __why__.